 Actionable Steps in Philly

-Build your kit, then practice with it.- Focus on bleeding first.
+- Focus on bleeding first.
 The tourniquet is the highest-value item in the kit.
 Watch a 5-minute video on how to use one.
-Put it on your own thigh once so the buckle is not a mystery in a real emergency.
+Put it on your own thigh once so the buckle is familiar when an emergency comes.

 - Pair maintenance with oil changes.
 Every time you get an oil change, do a quick audit of the kit.
 Swap the water, check the headlamp batteries, and replace any expired aspirin.